Why We Travel

 a way to understand water,

-to stand still long enough to listen,
+to stand still long enough to notice what would otherwise pass,

 to talk to people who live where the river bends.